riotnrrd-eu/riotnrrd-eu.github.io/_posts/2017-08-03-Check-In-and-Chill-Out---Part-Two.markdown

 categories:  travel
 ---

-# Check In and Chill Out - Part Two

-Yesterday I wrote about [travel tips for road warriors](http://findthethread.postach.io/post/check-in-and-chill-out) to survive the holiday season.
+Yesterday I wrote about [travel tips for road warriors]({% post_url 2017-08-02-Check-In-and-Chill-Out %}) to survive the holiday season.
 Today, I wanted to share some advice for less frequent travellers.

 ![](/images/unknown_filename.70.png)